ssbc/epidemic-broadcast-trees/README.md

 # Epidemic Broadcast Trees

-This module is loosely based on plumtree Epidemic Broadcast Trees paper, but adapted to also replicate logs, and optimized to achive a minimal overhead (the cost of the protocol is linear with the number of messages to be sent)
+This module is loosely based on plumtree Epidemic Broadcast Trees [EBT paper], but adapted to also replicate logs, and optimized to achive a minimal overhead (the cost of the protocol is linear with the number of messages to be sent)

 It's a algorithm that combines the robustness of a flooding epidemic gossip broadcast, with the efficiency of a tree model.
 It's intended